 So, where exactly is the Silver Coast?
 Well, the exact definition is open to debate.
 However, most agree that it begins north of Lisbon and extends around 150 kilometers northwards up the coast beyond Nazaré.

-The Silver Coast is perfect if you are seeking a home in Portugal where you can embrace living in an authentic part of the country that has become increasingly popular with expats.
-The region has attracted digital nomads, retirees, and families, because of the beautiful landscapes, lovely villages, and attractive real estate prices.
+The Silver Coast is perfect if you are seeking to buy property in Portugal and where you can embrace living in an authentic part of the country that has become increasingly popular with expats.
+The region has attracted digital nomads, retirees, and families because of the beautiful landscapes, lovely villages, and attractive real estate prices.
 In this part of our Silver Coast real estate buying guide, we will provide you with an overview of some things to consider when buying real estate on the Silver Coast.

 Favorable property prices